sabhiabhishek/Proposal/README.md

-# 💕 Sonali, Will You Be My Girlfriend?
+# 💕 Sonali, Will You Be My Companion?

 A romantic, developer-themed website to ask that special question, built with feelings, code, and hope.